 - Impose a condition, or vary a condition imposed on a teacher’s registration

 - Cancel the registration of a teacher

 - Disqualify a teacher from registration

 You will be advised of the Board's decision and provided with an information notice setting out the reasons for the Board's decision.

 Please refer to the Complaint Fact Sheet for further information.

-Section 76A of the Teacher Registration (Northern Territory) Act 2004provides protection from civil or criminal liability for persons giving information to the Board in good faith.
+Section 76A of the Teacher Registration (Northern Territory) Act 2004 (the Act) provides protection from civil or criminal liability for persons giving information to the Board in good faith.